wavemotion-dave/GimliDS/README.md

 Version 1.6 release ??-Dec-2025 by wavemotion-dave
   * Reverted CPU Adjustment to +0 (the +3 was too aggressive for some games - such as the new Sherwood!)
   * New Favorites system implemented - press SELECT on game select to toggle LIKE/LOVE.
-  * NTSC support - can choose PAL (default) or NTSC on a per-game basis.
+  * Improved CPU timing accuracy for 'borrowed cycles', floppy cycles, etc. More games run more correctly.
+  * Major reworking of configuration options, all config options are reset with this release.
-  * New CIA timer adjustment for slight tweaks that some games need (e.g. Flying Shark)
+  * New CIA timer adjustment for slight tweaks that some games need (e.g. Flying Shark, Mr. Heli)
-  * Improved CPU timing accuracy for 'borrowed cycles'
+  * New FLOPPY timer adjustment for slight tweaks that some games need (e.g. Dragon Wars now runs)
+  * Turrican I now works... press the DS SELECT key and hold for 1-2 seconds to get past the title screen.
-  * Slight tweaks to disk icon flashing for read/writes.
+  * Slight tweaks to disk icon graphics for read/writes.
   * Slight optimization for another frame of performance.

 Version 1.5 release 08-Oct-2025 by wavemotion-dave